A gateway to the actuarial profession with internationally recognised qualifications

 North America – Casualty Actuarial Society, and Society of Actuaries

-- Accredited by professional body, while graduates will be exempted from various professional examinations
+- Accredited by professional body, while graduates will be exempted from various professional examinations (subject to re-accreditation)

 UK – Institute and Faculty of Actuaries